zhiheng-yang/Group_C_AM_24/README.md

-# Group A - Trento Experiments
+# Group C - Trento Experiments

-This repository contains the Helm Charts and GitHub Actions that Group A will analyze.
+This repository contains the Helm Charts and GitHub Actions that Group C will analyze.

 In this repository, you can run GitHub Actions to analyze a chart template and later evaluate the results.
 Please, submit your answers in the corresponding Qualtrics survey.